avidbiscuit/ait-wiki/content/blocks/wall-monitor.md

 ![Monitor](images/wall_monitor.png)

-The **Wall Monitor** is another way to change settings, customise your TARDIS and view TARDIS info, but on your wall, giving you those groovy classic vibes!
+The **Wall Monitor** is another way to change your settings, customise your TARDIS and view TARDIS info, but on your wall, giving you those groovy classic vibes!

 The TARDIS Menu is included with the [**TARDIS Console**](../console) and the [Monitor](../monitor) but you can craft it as a block and can use it on your wall in your interior.
 ![Monitor Menu](images/monitor/screen.png)